TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-backup.md

 * Disk store files for all stores containing persistent tables.

+* Backup of all disk stores including the disk stores created for metadata as well as separate disk stores created for row buffer.

 * Configuration files from the member startup (snappydata.properties).
 These configuration files are not automatically restored, to avoid interfering with any more recent configurations.
 In particular, if these are extracted from a master jar file, copying the separate files into your working area could override the files in the jar.

 * A restore script (restore.sh), written for the member’s operating system, that copies the files back to their original locations.